Land-and-Livelihoods-Lab/learn_git/README.md

     To github.com:temporalecologylab/learn_git.git
     * [new branch]      development_yourname -> development_yourname

-Visit the web address above (starting with https) to find a pop up where you can write out a title and description of the commit and submit a pull request.
+Visit the web address above (starting with https://github.com/temporalecologylab/learn_git/pull) to find a pop up where you can write out a title and description of the commit and submit a pull request.

 This will ask the maintainer of the `learn_git` repository to merge your new branch with the main branch on Github.